hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/148_the_vedanta.md

 but the variations of that unit energy.
-Whether they express themselves as thought, reflected from Antahkarana, the inner organs of man, or as action from an external organ, the unit from which they spring is what is called Prâna.
+Whether they express themselves as thought, reflected from Antahkarana, the inner organs of man, or as action from an external organ, the unit from which they spring is what is called Prāna.
 Again, what is Prana?
 Prana is Spandana or vibration.
 When all this universe shall have resolved back into its primal state, what becomes of this infinite force?
 Do they think that it becomes extinct?
 Of course not.
 If it became extinct, what would be the cause of